-What Is An Ear Injury?
+- What Is an Ear Injury?

 Middle and inner ear injury types affect the more complex parts of the ear.
 These injuries can range from damage caused by trauma, such as a traffic accident, sports or even workplace accident through to changes in pressure or foreign objects causing internal damage.

-When a person experiences a head trauma, the air pressure inside the inner ear can increase.
+When a person experiences head trauma, the air pressure inside the inner ear can increase.
 Ear injury symptoms from this can often be a perforated eardrum.
 This type of inner ear injury can also be caused by excessive noise in a working environment.
-Sudden and dramatic pressure changes (such a diving or even skydiving) can cause the Eustachian tubes to compress.
-This then prevents air entering the middle ear and can again result in a perforated eardrum.
+Sudden and dramatic pressure changes (such as diving or even skydiving) can cause the Eustachian tubes to compress.
+This then prevents air from entering the middle ear and can again result in a perforated eardrum.

 A very common condition known as “cauliflower ear” is caused by direct trauma to the ear.
 This causes blood clots to form beneath the skin or the skin to be stripped away from the cartilage.
 The very outer parts of the ear can be damaged by things such as burns or even frostbite in extreme temperatures.
 Outer ear damage can be caused by surgical negligence.

-These ear injury symptoms can range from having a mild and cosmetic effect on a person’s life, through to life-changing effects.
+These ear injury symptoms can range from having a mild and cosmetic effect on a person’s life through to life-changing effects.

 - General loss of hearing resulting in things such as having to turn the TV, radio or other devices up to louder settings as before.